privacore/helppages-findx/en/findxinfirefox.md

-# USe findx in Firefox
+# Use findx in Firefox
 You can easily make findx our deafult search engine in Firefox.

 ## Add findx as a search engine